sebyg666/Personal-Projects/lua Projects/GearInfo/ReadMe.md

 # GearInfo

-A multi-purpose addon that tracks your currently equipped gear to display valuable information regarding haste values and more.
+A multi-purpose addon that tracks your currently equipped gear and buffs to display valuable information regarding haste values and more.

 ![gearinfo](https://i.imgur.com/ovPzmb5.jpg)